About the centerFuture of Humanity Research Center

 • Organization

 In February 2020, the Future of Humanity Research Center was established in the Institute of Innovative Research (IIR) in order to promote liberal arts study.
 The IIR is an organization that comprises world-class research teams at Tokyo Tech, including the Cell Biology Center led by honorary professor and Nobel laureate Yoshinori Ohsumi.
+(In October 2024, Tokyo Institute of Technology and Tokyo Medical and Dental University merged as Science Tokyo, and FHRC was reorganized as a research center within the newly created Institute of Future Science.)
 The Future of Humanity Research Center is focused on the humanities but walks hand in hand with leading-edge science and technology research.
 Under an internal cross-appointment system, ILA faculty belong to the center for two years, in principle.

 組織